Le Petit Smith Haut-Lafitte Pessac-Léognan rouge 2022 - Second vin BIO

 About the wine:

 A magnificent nose, with notes of blackcurrant, vanilla, caramel, chocolate, tobacco, cherry, crushed stone, blueberries, and blackberries.
-Elegant and straightforward, with lovely acidity, this wine remains fairly linear, with the Cabernet providing structure, length, and body.
+Elegant and straightforward, with lovely acidity, this wine remains fairly linear, with the Cabernet providing structure, length, and fullness.
 There is a certain tension, but the texture is present, preventing any harshness or aggressiveness.
-A powerful, well-structured wine that retains a juicy sweetness in the background.
+A powerful and well-structured wine that retains a juicy sweetness in the background.
 Medicinal notes—clove and licorice, typical of Cabernet—are present, but the whole remains clean and harmonious.
-A full-bodied, velvety wine with refreshing acidity.
-Great potential, a truly impressive structure.
-3.7 points.
+A full-bodied, velvety wine with refreshing crispness.
+Great potential, with a truly impressive structure.
+3.7 p.
 Aging: 30% new oak barrels.
 2026–2040

 Guide Hachette des vins